EnergySystemsModellingLab/MUSE_OS/docs/inputs/commodities.rst

 MUSE handles a configurable number and type of commodities which are primarily used to represent energy, services, pollutants/emissions.
-The commodities for the simulation as a whole are defined in a csv file which the following structure.
+The commodities for the simulation as a whole are defined in a csv file with the following structure.

 .. csv-table:: Global commodities
    :header: Commodity, CommodityType, CommodityName, CommodityEmissionFactor_CO2, HeatRate, Unit